• Skip to primary navigation

 • Radishes: If you can find these watermelon radishes, use them.
 They look amazing and are a touch sweeter than regular radishes.
 Of course, your garden variety red radishes that you get at the store are just as fantastic.
 Again, cut them thin using a mandolin or sharp knife.

 • Cucumbers: Duh.
 Try throwing some dill and peppercorns in with your thin-sliced cucumbers.
 Top tacos with these.
 You’ll thank me.
+If you slice these really thin, you can also salt them prior to pickling to get some of the water out.
+If you do, omit the salt from the liquid mix.

 Quick-Pickling Technique